FAITH OR PRESUMPTION

 By faith Noah, when warned about things not yet seen, in holy fear built an ark to save his family.
 By his faith he condemned the world and became heir of the righteousness that comes by faith.
 (Hebrews 11:7)

 Noah did not decide to go into his backyard and build a boat.
-It was God who initiated by His warning the building of the ark.
+It was God who initiated the building of the ark by His warning.
 Noah feared God, and that is why he took this extraordinary step.

 By faith Abraham, when called to go to a place he would later receive as his inheritance, obeyed and went, even though he did not know where he was going.
 (Hebrews 11:8)